pax/pax.github.io/b01ng/readme.md

 - add playlists, recipes for audio narration - a sequence of sounds. list of audio-items + cutoff timestamp (optional)
     - add browser generated tts for custom names?
     - export as a youtube clips playlist, mash-up
+- automatically add farts to yt vids, based on sound profile? get the beat?